 Free Initial Consultation

-If you’re looking for experienced and effective legal representation for a Drunk Driving / DUI or other criminal charges call (425) 455-4784 to schedule your free personalized case evaluation and defense overview.
-Of course, Attorney Phil Weinberg will be available to answer questions or meet in-person as he builds a defense plan tailored to your unique situation.
+If you’re looking for experienced and effective legal representation for a Drunk Driving / DUI or other criminal charges call (425) 455-4784 to schedule your free initial consultation.
+Attorney Phil Weinberg will create an intelligent winning defense plan tailored to your unique situation.

 Office: (425) 455-4784, or on my Cell Phone: (425) 367-1122.
 You can of course also email me at firstname.lastname@example.org